 A new Section, (w), is added to Section 150.0 as follows:

 (w) Requirements for a Covered Project are outlined by project type in §19.04.140, Table 1, Marin County Code.
-A Covered Existing Single-Family Project shall install a set of measures from the Measure Menu in §19.04.140, Table 2, Marin County Code, to achieve a total Measure Point Score that is equal to or greater than the Target Score in said table and shall conform to the List of Measure Specifications in §19.04.140, Table 3, Marin County Code., except as otherwise described below:
+A Covered Existing Single-Family Project, as defined in §19.04.120(10)(ii), Marin County Code, that includes an electrical panel upgrade, a kitchen remodel or a laundry room remodel shall comply with the requirements for Measure ER2 in §19.04.140, Table 2, Marin County Code, In addition, a Covered Existing Single-Family Project in a building originally permitted for construction on or before December 31, 2010 shall install a set of measures from the Measure Menu in §19.04.140, Table 2, Marin County Code, to achieve a total Measure Point Score that is equal to or greater than the Target Score in said table and shall conform to the List of Measure Specifications in §19.04.140, Table 3, Marin County Code, except as otherwise described below:

 (i) Projects identified as all-electric construction for newly constructed or new construction buildings in §19.04.125, Marin County Code.